tezos/tezos-mirror/docs/developer/proposal_testing.rst

   $ git commit -am 'My awesome feature'

-The next section summarises how to prepare the migration once we have tweaked the Alpha protocol.
+The next section summarizes how to prepare the migration once we have tweaked the Alpha protocol.